 Tinnitus is a ringing or buzzing sound in the ears, which is a common problem that most people experience.
 Aside from the ringing or buzzing sounds, they may also hear hissing, whistling, or clicking sounds.

-Usually this happens when the person is exposed to too much noise or a result of a head injury or ear injury.
-The noise heard can be continuous or intermittent, either steady or pulsating and varies to how loud it is.
+Usually, this happens when the person is exposed to too much noise or a result of a head injury or ear injury.
+The noise heard can be continuous or intermittent, either steady or pulsating, and varies on how loud it is.
 Anyone can experience tinnitus especially after being exposed to loud sounds like for example a concert or after being in an enclosed room where loud music or noises are heard.
-Although tinnitus is frequently associated with hearing loss, it is not the cause or that hearing loss cause the tinnitus.
+Although tinnitus is frequently associated with hearing loss, it is not the cause of that hearing loss cause tinnitus.
 So then, what causes tinnitus?
 Even as simple as impacted earwax is the most common cause, but there are other health conditions that can lead to tinnitus, namely: